VeryBigThings/semantic-layer/docs/docs/getting-started.md

 ```

 And there you have it!
 You've just set up a semantic layer for your music store data.
 This layer will make it easy to analyze customer purchases without writing complex SQL queries each time.

-Read the [documentation](https://verybigthings.github.io/semantic-layer/) for more information.

-## Acknowledgments

-`@verybigthings/semantic-layer` draws inspiration from several BI libraries, particularly [Cube.dev](https://cube.dev).
-While our API was initially inspired by Cube.dev, it has since diverged based on our own needs and preferences.